Northern Mariana Islands (Mariana Archipelago)

 Precious Coral Ecosystem Components

-Regulations require this permit for anyone harvesting or landing black, bamboo, pink, red or gold corals in the EEZ in the Western Pacific.
+Regulations require this permit for anyone harvesting or landing black, bamboo, pink, red or gold corals in the US EEZ in the Western Pacific.
 In the CNMI, there has similarly been no record of special coral reef or precious coral fishery permits issued for the EEZ around the Northern Mariana Islands since 2007.
 The status of the fisheries is updated annually in the Council’s Annual Reports for its Fishery Ecosystem Plans.
 For complete information on the current status of the fisheries, please see the Annual Reports:

 Fishery Issues